Moesif/moesif-netcore-example/README.md

-# Moesif .NET Example
+# Moesif .NET Core Example

 [Moesif](https://www.moesif.com) is an API analytics and monitoring platform.
 [Moesif.Middleware](https://github.com/Moesif/moesif-dotnet) is a middleware that makes integration with Moesif easy for .NET applications.

-This is an example of .NET core application with Moesif integrated.
+This is an example of .NET Core application with Moesif integrated.

 ## Key files